DiligentPanda/Scalable-Imitation-Learning-for-LMAPF/README.md

 6. Neural network models are defined in the folder `light_malib/model/LMAPF`.
 7. Pretrained weights are in the folder `pretrained_models`.
 8. The training logs are by default in the folder `logs`.
 Tensorboard can be used to monitor the training.
 The subfolder `agent_0` will contain the weight checkpoints.
-9. There are several important c++ wrappers for `PIBT` and `Parallel LNS` defined in the files `lmapf_lib/MAPFCompetition2023/tools/py_PIBT.cpp` and `lmapf_lib/MAPFCompetition2023/tools/py_PLNS.cpp`.
-Backward Dijkstraj heuristics are precomputed by the c++ wrapper defined in the file `lmapf_lib/MAPFCompetition2023/tools/py_compute_heuristics.cpp`.
-For example, in the environment class `LMAPFEnv`, you can see how they are loaded.
+9. There several important c++ wrappers for `PIBT` and `Parallel LNS+TrafficFlow` defined in the files `lmapf_lib/MAPFCompetition2023/tools/py_PIBT.cpp` and `lmapf_lib/Guided-PIBT/guided-pibt/src/PyShadowSystem.cpp`.
+For example, in the environment class `LMAPFEnv`, you can see how they are loaded. `PyShadowSystem` is basically a wrapper for the whole `Guided-PIBT` project with the following main functionalities:
+    1. It is a c++ MAPF environement simulates exactly the same as the python MAPFenvironment.
+That is why it is call Shadow System. (see `sync()`.)
+    2. We can query the heuristic for every location in each agent's local view. (see `query_heuristics()`.)
+    3. We can ask for an solution improved by Parallel LNS based on the given initial solution. (see `query_lns_actions()`.)

 ## Evaluation
 See `eval.sh` for how to evaluate on the benchmark of this paper.